View Dyslexie font | View high contrast

 • ensure that discussion tables are at an appropriate height for wheelchair users.

-• ensure that there is sufficient space between tables and furniture for people using wheelchairs, walking frames and other mobility aids to navigate around.
+• ensure that there is sufficient space between tables and furniture for people using wheelchairs, walking frames and other mobility aids to circulate.

 For standing events, provide some chairs for people who may not be able to stand for extended periods or who may experience fatigue.

-For both of the above, ensure that some seating with arms is available.
+For all of the above, ensure that some seating with arms is available.

 On Stage

 Ensure that the presenters and any participants who need to, can access the stage or equivalent.
-Ramps to the stage need to comply with Australian Standards.
+Ramps to the stage need to comply with Australian Building Standards and the stage should contain enough circulation space for presenters using wheelchairs.

 Lapel microphones or adjustable height microphones should be used to accommodate people at different heights.